timephy/focustime-electron/README.md

 # focustime

-A macOS app to set a focus timer.
+An electron app to set a focus timer.